Bi-stochastically normalized graph Laplacian: convergence to manifold Laplacian and robustness to outlier noise: Introduction

 An alternative approach for graph Laplacian normalization is the bi-stochastic normalization, which for a symmetric affinity matrix searches for symmetric scaling factors multiplied from left and right to the matrix to make it row- and column-stochastic simultaneously.
-The problem is known as matrix scaling problem and can be solved by the classical Sinkhorn-Knopp algorithm \cite{sinkhorn1964relationship,sinkhorn1967concerning} as well as the symmetrized version \cite{zass2005unifying,knight2014symmetry}.
-For graph-based analysis, bi-stochastic normalization has been studied in several works \cite{coifman2013bi,marshall2019manifold,wormell2021spectral} where the settings differ from i.i.d. samples on a general manifold.
-When finite data are sampled on a hyper-torus, \cite{wormell2021spectral} proved the eigen-convergence rates while the point-wise rate of graph Laplacian shown therein was worse than known rates when using a smooth decay kernel function (like Gaussian) and traditional normalization.
+The problem is known as the matrix scaling problem and can be solved by the classical Sinkhorn-Knopp algorithm \cite{sinkhorn1964relationship,sinkhorn1967concerning} or its symmetrized version \cite{zass2005unifying,knight2014symmetry}.
+For graph-based analysis, the bi-stochastic normalization has been studied in several works \cite{coifman2013bi,marshall2019manifold,wormell2021spectral} where the settings differ from i.i.d. samples on a general manifold.
+When finite data are sampled on a hyper-torus, \cite{wormell2021spectral} proved the eigen-convergence rates.
+However, the point-wise rate of graph Laplacian that can be derived using the analysis therein was worse than the best known rates (for traditionally normalized graph Laplacian), which we will match to in this paper.
 We review related works in more detail in Section \ref{subsec:literature}.

-Note that the two types of convergence, point-wise convergence and eigen-convergence, differ in nature and also in practical implications: the eigen-convergence can provide the consistency of spectral embedding, whereas the point-wise convergence can be used to show consistency of manifold de-noising, regression, and out-of-sample extension.
-In addition, while operator point-wise convergence can be used to obtain eigen-convergence in certain settings, see for example in \cite{calder2019improved,cheng2021eigen}, the latter does not necessarily imply the former, especially when the eigen-convergence bound only controls finitely many eigen-modes.
-We thus view operator point-wise convergence as a more fundamental object, and focus on the point-wise rate of bi-stochastically normalized graph Laplacian in this work.
+Note that the two types of convergence, point-wise convergence and eigen-convergence, differ in nature and also in practical implications: the eigen-convergence can provide the consistency of spectral embedding, whereas the point-wise convergence can be used to show the consistency of manifold de-noising and regression.
+In addition, while operator point-wise convergence can be used to obtain eigen-convergence in certain settings, see for example in \cite{calder2019improved,cheng2021eigen}, the latter does not necessarily imply the former, especially when the eigen-convergence rate bound only controls finitely many eigen-modes.
+We thus view operator point-wise convergence as a more fundamental object and focus on the point-wise rate of the bi-stochastically normalized graph Laplacian in this work.
+We discuss the extension to eigen-convergence in Section \ref{subsec:discuss-eigenvector}.